 Interesting facts about Luke

-Some interesting facts about Luke is that he wrote a Gospel, and the book of Acts addressed to the regent Theophilus.
+Some interesting facts about Luke are that he wrote a Gospel and the book of Acts addressed to the regent Theophilus.
 The Gospel is notable for its wealth of parables – 33 parables adorn Luke’s Gospel.
 After the martyrdom of Saint Paul, Luke preached the Gospel in Italy, Dalmatia, Macedonia, and Greece.